-Perhaps you are afraid to let go of the pain because, sometimes, it feels like it's all you have left.
+Perhaps you are afraid to let go of the pain (or person, as the case may be) because, sometimes, it feels like it's all you have left.
 I completely understand.
 I move forward, but only in inches.
 A little here and there, but not nearly with the strength and speed I'm capable of.
 Part of me doesn't really know if I want to anymore.
 Why bother?
 The world uses women.
 We get passed over for jobs, promotions, raises...and that's with hearty helpings of sexual harassment on the side.
 CFO's of multi-million-dollar companies paying you literally nothing yet complaining that you are making too much when you refuse to sit on their lap.
 Or, getting pushed out of your job by a group of men because you publish books read by more than five people and get nominated for awards every year...and, they don't.
 Or, making major compromises to pursue freedom, happiness and independence only to be punished by the men in your life for wanting all three.

 I can keep fighting the good fight, but even when I succeed professionally, there's always someone in my personal life waiting to use me up.
 Two steps forward, three steps back.
 It's frustrating.
 I vacillate between wanting to reserve my energy for simply joys like hiking and spending time with my nephews, to committing what little I have left to remaking myself and my future--despite the enormous odds against me.
 Maybe you can relate???